LumaRay/test-sha256/README.md

 |    rust | ring   |  42541 |
 |    rust | openssl   |  37666 |
 |    c | openssl   |  36693 |

+There is also some interesting benchmark chart: https://bench.cr.yp.to/results-hash.html